The Story of Jack And The Beanstalk

 Jack woke early every morning.

-He milked the cow, poured the milk into a jug and set off to the diary.
+He milked the cow, poured the milk into a jug and set off to the dairy.
 The milk was only worth a few pennies, but Jack didn’t mind.
-He happily accepted the pennies from the diary farmer, bought a few potatoes from the market and returned home.
+He happily accepted the pennies from the dairy farmer, bought a few potatoes from the market and returned home.

 Jack did this everyday.
 The milk from the cow was just enough to help Jack and his mother get by.